Maddiefyfe/reference-website/README.md

   What is CSS and how can we implement CSS to our html file (write a proper explanation with the code required to attach a CSS file inside html file)

-CSS stands for Cascading Style Sheets.
+8. CSS stands for Cascading Style Sheets.
 It is the language we use to control the appearance of the HTML document and how it is presented on the web.
 A CSS file can be created within a code editor and saved as style.css.
 To attach the file to the HTML, it must be placed with the <head> of the document using the <link> element.
 The href attribute is used to point to the location of the css file, and the ref attribute is used to define it as a stylesheet.

 The code would look like such: link rel=“stylesheet” href=“css/style.css”

+9. What is the difference between CSS ruleset, property and value (write explanation and an example code)

+A CSS rule consists of a selector and declaration block where properties are styled.
+Ruleset: A ruleset contains a selector and one or more declarations surrounded by {}.
+A selector identifies which part of the HTML code is being transformed, and a declaration assigns a value to a property within that selector.
+An entire ruleset may look something like this:

+p {
+background-color: purple;
+}

+Property: A property is the type of design you wish to add to the HTML code.
+In the above example, background-color would be the property.

+Value: A value would be an accepted value for the property selected.
+In the above example, purple would be the value of background-color.